netnea/.github/README.md

 ### C-Rex

 A suite of tools that helps with the operation of a CRS based web application firewall.
 C-Rex helps with the identification and tuning of false positives.
 It filters away all the attacks and shows you the false positives that can then be handled accordingly.
+C-Rex significantly reduces the time needed for repetitive log analysis and tuning.

 ðŸ”— [C-Rex](https://c-rex.netnea.com)